 Salt Lake City, UT 84112

-A collective term for any student who has served or is serving in any capacity of the U.S. Armed Forces, regardless of location or duration, and has not been dishonorably discharged.
+A collective term for any student who has served or is serving in any capacity of the U.S. Armed Forces, regardless of location, duration, or component, and has not been dishonorably discharged.